mandarup/mandarup.github.io/projects/programming-a-self-driving-car.md

 #### Credits

-This project developed as part of Self Driving Engineer curriculum on Udacity, and was made successful by a team effort from following members (an international collaboration):
+This project was developed as part of Self Driving Engineer curriculum on Udacity, and was made successful by a team effort from following members (an international collaboration):
 - Abdi Ibrahim  (Canada)
 - Alberto Escarlate (US)
 - Anton Bossenbroek (EU)